Go Back

 Step 2

-• Grease three 9-inch cake pans or a large, rectangular baking dish (Baker’s Joy is indispensable in my kitchen) and set aside.
+• Grease a large, rectangular baking pan (Baker’s Joy is indispensable in my kitchen) and set aside.

 Step 3